bicep/ol-demo/docs/index.md

 1. Start with the [Quickstart Guide](quickstart.md) to make your first API call.
 2. Explore the [API Reference](reference/text-generation.md) for detailed endpoints and parameters.
-3. Learn how to [track your usage](usage-tracking.md) and manage limits.